 The Nobles of the Ararat Temple opened a 3,000 seat auditorium on December 18, 1926.

-During World War Two, the building was owned by the American Red Cross.
+During World War II, the building was owned by the American Red Cross.
 The center was stripped of seats and the building used as a blood collection center for the war effort.
-After World War Two, the theatre was used for legitimate shows and was renamed Playhouse. and then later the Victoria Theatre.
+After World War II, the theatre was used for legitimate shows and was renamed Playhouse. and then later the Victoria Theatre.

 In 1959, the Durwood Theatre organization(AMC) reopened it as the 700 seat Capri Theatre, with the movie “South Pacific” in Todd-AO.
 In 1964, the screen was slashed during corporate-union turmoil;Durwood used non-union projectionists and fired striking stagehands.